FriendsOfREDAXO/icecoder/README.md

 ## Installation

-To install the AddOn, use the REDAXO Installer or install manually the current release from GitHub.
+To install the AddOn, use the REDAXO Installer or install the current release from GitHub manually .

 >For security reasons, the base-url for the single-sign-on is written to the config when the addon is installed.
 This means if you develop locally and then copy the installation somewhere else, you will need to re-install the addon so that the sso-baseurl can fit the new url of the installation.